 A full range of counseling services is offered to students including orientation to college programs and services, college placement tests, career counseling, personal counseling and student rights advocacy.
-Counselors are available in the Student Services & Administration Building on a walk-in or appointment basis.
-Counselor hours are posted in the Student Services & Administration Building (for more information, call 735-5583).
+Counselors are

 Information, materials, and counselor assistance are available to students who need help in career educational planning and to learn about their interests, abilities, goals and values.
 Computer-assisted career search programs and information on schools and colleges that provide additional training for occupations are also available.